MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Authentication.md

 # FHIR Connector Authentication

 This article explains authenticated access to FHIR servers using the FHIR Power Query Connector.
-The connector supports anonymous access to publicly accessible FHIR server and authenticated access to FHIR servers using Azure Active Directory authentication.
+The connector supports anonymous access to publicly accessible FHIR servers and authenticated access to FHIR servers using Azure Active Directory authentication.
 The [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis) is secured with Azure Active Directory.

 ## Anonymous Access

-There are a number of [publicly accessible FHIR servers for testing](https://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing).
+There are a number of [publicly accessible FHIR servers](https://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing).
 To enable testing with these public servers, the FHIR Power Query connector supports the "Anonymous" authentication scheme.
 For example to access the public https://vonk.fire.ly server:

 1. Enter the URL of the public Vonk server: